Floer-theoretic filtration on Painlev\'e Hitchin systems: Introduction

 \section{Introduction}

-Hyperk\"ahler moduli spaces of Higgs bundles on smooth compact curves, or with parabolic\footnote{By parabolic Higgs bundles, we will always mean that the Higgs field has logarithmic poles compatible with a quasi-parabolic filtration.} or irregular singularities, have recently seen numerous applications in various contexts in Mathematics and Physics.
-In the compact case, many such applications are made possible by the existence of a natural action of the multiplicative group $\C^*$ on the moduli spaces $\M$, by rescaling the Higgs field.
-Furthermore, this action is equivariant with respect to the Hitchin map
+Hyperk\"ahler moduli spaces of Higgs bundles on smooth compact curves, possibly with parabolic\footnote{By parabolic Higgs bundles, we will always mean that the Higgs field has logarithmic poles compatible with a quasi-parabolic filtration.} or irregular singularities, have recently seen numerous applications in various contexts in Mathematics and Physics.
+In the compact (i.e., non-punctured) case, many such applications are made possible by the existence of a natural action of the multiplicative group $\C^*$ on the moduli spaces $\M$, by rescaling the Higgs field.
+Furthermore, this action is equivariant with respect to the Hitchin map, defined as the characteristic polynomial of the Higgs field

 The construction of this equivariant action does not generalize directly to all moduli spaces of parabolic or irregular Higgs bundles, simply because then the boundary conditions at the punctures are not preserved.
 However, there is a trick that sometimes allows one to get around this obstacle: namely, rescale both the fiber (i.e. spectral) and base (curve) variables.
 The general procedure was described in~\cite[Section~3]{Neitzke_Fredrickson}.
 Often, the existence of such an action carries important geometric or physical information~\cite{Fredrickson_Pei_Yan_Ye},~\cite{DGNPY}.